-- On the Properties tab for the communication plan click the Edit Property button next to property name.
+- On the Properties tab for the workflow, click the Edit Property button next to property name.

 - Modify the property and then click Save Changes.

 Renaming or deleting a property may cause it to be removed from messages that have been scheduled to be sent in the future.

-You can delete a property to remove it from your communication plan.
+You can delete a property to remove it from your workflow.

 You must manually remove the property from any messages where it is being used before you can delete it.
 This prevents anyone from unintentionally affecting the content of email, fax, text, or voice messages.